emilian-chiper/zettelkasten_ech/comp_sci/3-indexes/root.md

 ### About
 ---
-Contains the core indexes and tags of the zettelkasten.
+Contains the core indexes of the zettelkasten.

 ### Indexes
 ---